-6.04:27 Unauthorized Appropriation and/or Possession of Property - Appropriation of or attempts to appropriate private, personal, organizational, or University property without the consent of the owner is prohibited.
-Possession of stolen property on campus whether or not appropriated on or off campus shall be a violation of this section of the code of conduct.

-6.04:28 Unauthorized Demonstrations and Mass Gatherings - Disrupting the normal operation of the University or interfering with, blocking, or impeding the normal flow of pedestrian or vehicular traffic or interfering with the educational pursuits of members of the University community is prohibited.
-(See 3.01:20 for further information on University speech and demonstration regulations.)

-6.04:29 Unauthorized Entry - Entry without authorization into University-owned or Universitycontrolled facilities or property or property of individuals is prohibited.

-6.04:30 Unauthorized Possession - Possession of examinations, equipment, property, or supplies of the University or members of the University community or of a guest of the University and the possession of keys and/or making or causing to be made any key or keys for any building, laboratory, facility, or room of any building of the University without authorization is prohibited.
+- 6.04:27 Unauthorized Appropriation and/or Possession of Property Appropriation of or attempts to appropriate private, personal, organizational, or University property without the consent of the owner is prohibited.
+Possession of stolen property on campus whether or not appropriated on or off campus shall be a violation of this section of the code of conduct. - 6.04:28 Unauthorized Demonstrations and Mass Gatherings Disrupting the normal operation of the University or interfering with, blocking, or impeding the normal flow of pedestrian or vehicular traffic or interfering with the educational pursuits of members of the University community is prohibited.
+(See 3.01:20 for further information on University speech and demonstration regulations.) - 6.04:29 Unauthorized Entry Entry without authorization into University-owned or University-controlled facilities or property or property of individuals is prohibited. - 6.04:30 Unauthorized Possession Possession of examinations, equipment, property, or supplies of the University or members of the University community or of a guest of the University and the possession of keys and/or making or causing to be made any key or keys for any building, laboratory, facility, or room of any building of the University without authorization is prohibited. - Maintenance for all other outside areas.
+For other facilities, request approval from their respective managers.

-6.04:31 Unauthorized Soliciting, Advertising, Selling, and Distribution of Material - No person may solicit, advertise, or sell, or distribute commercial material of any nature on University-owned or University-controlled property without approval.
+Unauthorized Soliciting, Advertising, Selling, and Distribution of Material No person may solicit, advertise, or sell, or distribute commercial material of any nature on University-owned or University-controlled property without approval.
 Soliciting is defined in this policy as directly requesting donations, contributions, or other payment from individuals or groups for the purpose of commercial gain.
-This does not include speech or conduct protected by the First Amendment, which is regulated under Policy 1311 - Campus Speech and Demonstration Policy.
-Request for approval should be in writing and directed to (a) Director of Housing for the areas of residence halls and apartments, (b) the Director of Student Activities for the Student Center, (c) the Director of Recreational Services for the Lambright Sports Center; (d) the Assistant Vice President of Administrative Services for all academic facilities, Prescott Library, maintenance areas, etc.; (e) the Director of Athletics for intercollegiate athletic fields; (f) and the Superintendent of Maintenance for all other outside areas.
-For other facilities, request approval from their respective managers.

-6.04:32 Violation of Campus Privileges - A student who has resigned or has been suspended or expelled must leave the campus within 24 hours after their relations with the University have been severed.
-The student who does not leave the campus within the allotted 24 hours or obtain written permission from the Vice President for Student Advancement to remain on campus will be subject to further disciplinary action and prosecution to the fullest extent of the law.
+This does not include speech or conduct protected by the First Amendment, which is regulated under Policy 1311 Campus Speech and Demonstration Policy.
+Request for approval should be in writing and directed to (a) Director of Housing for the areas of residence halls and apartments, (b) the Director of Student Activities for the Student Center, (c) the Director of Recreational Services for the Lambright Sports Center; (d) the Vice President of Administrative Services for all academic facilities, Prescott Library, maintenance areas, etc.; (e) the Director of Athletics for intercollegiate athletic fields; (f) and the Superintendent of Maintenance for all other outside areas.
+For other facilities, request approval from their respective managers. - 6.04:32 Violation of Campus Privileges A student who has resigned or has been suspended or expelled must leave the campus within 24 hours after their relations with the University have been severed.
+The student who does not leave the campus within the allotted 24 hours or obtain written permission from the Senior Vice President and Chief Operating Officer to remain on campus will be subject to further disciplinary action and prosecution to the fullest extent of the law.